silverapp/silver/docs/install-silver.md

 ## Configure

-Add the following to your project settings file
+Add the following lines to your project settings file:

 ``` python
 INSTALLED_APPS = (